University of Portland: Rankings

-The University of Portland was ranked as the #1 regional university in the West by U.S. News & World Report for 2022.
-The University ranked third for Best Undergraduate Teaching and eighth for Best Value.
+The University of Portland was ranked as the second-best Western Regional University by U.S. News & World Report for 2022.
+The University ranked third for Best Undergraduate Teaching and sixth for Best Value.

 Admissions

 Admission to UP is rated as "selective" by U.S. News & World Report.

-For the Fall of 2021 Portland had an acceptance rate of 81%.
-Half the applicants admitted to University of Portland have an SAT score between 1160 and 1360 or an ACT score of 26 and 31.
+For the Fall of 2022 Portland had an acceptance rate of 95%.
+Half the applicants admitted to University of Portland have an SAT score between 1160 and 1360 or an ACT score between 26 and 31.
+However, a standardized test score is not required as part of the application.

 Academics

-UP has six divisions of study: the College of Arts & Sciences, the Pamplin School of Business Administration, the School of Education, the Shiley School of Engineering, the School of Nursing & Health Innovations, and the Graduate School.
+UP has six divisions of study: the College of Arts & Sciences, the School of Business Administration, the School of Education, the Shiley School of Engineering, the School of Nursing & Health Innovations, and the Graduate School.
 The most popular majors for undergraduates are Nursing, Biology, Marketing & Management, Finance, Elementary Education, Organizational Communication, Psychology, and Spanish.

 College of Arts & Sciences

 The College of Arts & Sciences is the liberal arts core of the university and has seventeen departments: Biology, Chemistry, Communication Studies, English, Environmental Studies, International Languages & Cultures, History, Mathematics, Performing & Fine Arts, Philosophy, Physics, Political Science, Psychology, Social & Behavioral Sciences, Social Work, Sociology, and Theology.

 Several of the departments offer graduate programs in addition to their undergraduate majors, and these programs dual report to the Dean of the College of Arts & Sciences and the Dean of the Graduate School.
 The Communication Studies department offers a M.A. in communication and a M.S. in Management Communication.
 The Performing & Fine Arts department offers the M.F.A. in Directing.
 This program is accredited by the National Association of Schools of Theatre.
 The Theology department offers a three-year Master of Arts in Pastoral Ministry.
 The M.A.P.M. program was started in 2000 in collaboration with Gonzaga University, but in 2010 the partnership ended and the University of Portland continues to offer the program independently.